OOPSpam/blog/_posts/2022-03-30-contact-form-with-PHP.md

 author: "Onar A."
 image: ../blog/assets/posts/contact-form-with-PHP/complete-contact-form-with-PHP.png

-description: Learn how to build complete contact form with PHP and HTML with this step-by-step tutorial.
-We will validate, sanitize and check for spam to ensure our form is secure and protected.
+description: "Learn how to build complete contact form with PHP and HTML with this step-by-step tutorial.
+We will validate, sanitize and check for spam to ensure our form is secure and protected."
 # modified:
 ---